Cambria County school board members, newcomers ready for challenge

-JOHNSTOWN, Pa. – Dozens of existing school board members and newcomers are vying for a coveted school director spot this May across 13 races in Cambria County's primaries.
+Dozens of existing school board members and newcomers are vying for coveted school director spots this May across 13 races in Cambria County’s primaries.

 Cambria Heights, Central Cambria, Ferndale Area, Forest Hills, Greater Johnstown, Northern Cambria, Penn Cambria, Portage Area, Richland and Westmont Hilltop all have a mix of incumbents and challengers running for election.

-Blacklick Valley, Central Cambria and Conemaugh Valley boards have no contested seats and the Cambria Heights, Ferndale, Forest Hills, Glendale and Westmont races each list one newcomer.
+Blacklick Valley, Central Cambria and Conemaugh Valley boards have no contested seats and the Cambria Heights, Ferndale Area, Forest Hills, Glendale and Westmont Hilltop races each list one newcomer.

 One of those campaigning for a position on Northern Cambria’s board is Mara Krumenacker.